 Need another cool fundraising tool?
-We've linked all of our fundraising ideas and tips on our Guide To Affording A Semester Abroad (it'll help no matter which organization you choose).
+We've linked all of our fundraising ideas and tips our All About Fundraising guide.

 There's a few things to know before you venture into the world of Facebook donations though.
 The biggest thing is that ...

 There are two ways to start a Facebook fundraiser: